Welcome to Cadabam's Hospitals

 A supportive family environment can help individuals stay engaged in treatment and maintain long-term stability.

-How Is CBT Treatment Personalised for Individuals with Schizophrenia?
+How Is CBT Treatment Personalised for Individuals With Schizophrenia?

 CBT treatment for schizophrenia is personalised based on the individual’s symptoms, challenges, and recovery goals.
 Mental health specialists assess each individual carefully before creating a structured treatment plan.